Sacred Valley Tours With Moray and Salt Mines

 Chinchero

 Chinchero is a small rural town between Urubamba and Cusco.
-It sits at an elevation of 3 762m/ 12 343ft.
+It sits at an elevation of 3,762m/12,343ft.
 The language predominantly spoken is Quechua (82%), however most locals are bilingual speaking both Quechua and Spanish.
 An international airport is currently under construction, with its estimated completion date in 2026.
-This airport is meant to serve the millions of tourists that flock in every year heading for Machu Picchu.
+This airport is meant to serve the millions of tourists that flock in every year heading for the nearby Seventh Wonder of the world: Machu Picchu.

 There are many fun, engaging and unique things to do in town.
 Firstly, their Sunday market is a great alternative to the more famous market in Pisac.
 It tends to be more authentic and is usually less crowded.
 Every weekend the streets are full of celebrations of weddings and local concerts, playing local music like Huayna.
 The atmosphere makes you want to dance, clap along to the beat and just let go.

 You can also learn to weave.
-The complementary warp-face weaving technique has been practiced by the locals for centuries.
-The locals will teach you how they make the thread from Alpaca wool, to dyeing the fabric and finally to making the beautiful, colorful and traditional garments, the ladies and gentlemen are spotting around town.
+The complimentary warp-face weaving technique has been practiced by the locals for centuries.
+The locals will teach you how they make the thread from Alpaca wool, how to dye the fabric and finally how to make the beautiful, colorful and traditional garments, the ladies and gentlemen are sporting around town.
 Just 3.5km out of town is Puiray Lagoon, where you can try your hand at paddle boarding.
-The lagoon is serene, with very little tourists around.
+The beautiful lagoon is serene, with very little tourists around.

 Urubamba